Renée Schroeder

-Renée Schroeder (born 18 May 1953, in João Monlevade, Brazil) is an Austrian researcher and university professor at the Department of Biochemistry at the Max F. Perutz Laboratories of the University of Vienna and the Medical University of Vienna.
+Renée Schroeder (born 18 May 1953) is an Austrian researcher and university professor at the Department of Biochemistry at the Max F. Perutz Laboratories of the University of Vienna and the Medical University of Vienna.

 Life

-Renée Schroeder was born on Brazil where her father worked as an electrical engineer.
+Renée Schroeder was born in João Monlevade, Brazil where her father worked as an electrical engineer.
 They left Brazil when she was 14.

 Her research is in the field of biochemistry, especially on RNA (ribonucleic acid).
 From June 2001 to November 2005, she was on the Bioethics Commission, launched by the Austrian government.
 From 2005 to 2010, she was Vice-President of the Fund for Scientific Research and in 2010 member of the Council for Research and Technology Development since September.